Status Epilepticus Medication

 Phenytoin blocks sodium channels in the CNS.
 It may act in the motor cortex, where it may inhibit spread of seizure activity.
 The activity of brainstem centers responsible for tonic phase of grand mal seizures also may be inhibited.
 The dose should be individualized.

-Phenytoin is not water soluble, and must be solubilized in propylene glycol carrier with pH 12 to prepare IV form; therefore, it cannot be given at a rate faster than 50 mg/min without risk of significant hypotension and cardiac arrhythmias, as well as major risk of potential irritation at IV site and vascular compromise of the infused limb.
+Phenytoin is not water soluble, and must be solubilized in propylene glycol carrier with pH 12 to prepare IV.
+Therefore, the infusion rate is not to exceed 50 mg/min without risk of significant hypotension and cardiac arrhythmias, as well as major risk of potential irritation at IV site and vascular compromise of the infused limb.
 Therefore, its use in SE should be avoided if possible.

 Barbiturates